 WiFi: This is standard in all modern laptops.
 However, not all laptops connect to the internet the same way.
 Laptops with the best WiFi connection are dual-band, capable of connecting to 2.4GHz or 5GHz WiFi so that you can find the strongest signal in any situation.

 Ports: Take note of the number and type of ports offered by each laptop.
 USB is still standard, with most laptops featuring USB 3.0 ports.
-Some devices may offer USB-C or Thunderbolt ports for rapid charging and data transferring.
+Some devices may offer USB-C or Thunderbolt ports for rapid charging and data transfer.

 If video calls are a regular part of your work, you should make sure your camera and microphone are up to the task.
 Take note of the resolution your camera is capable of, and read customer reviews to see if the microphone produces clear calls.
 You won’t want to use a built-in camera or microphone for professional video work, but they should be able to handle video chatting.